louisitvn/slate/source/index.html.md

 $conn->close();
 ```

 Once you have initialized the builder and either loaded a template or started a new page, you can begin designing your pages.
-To save your current work for future editing, you need to capture the current data from Emotsy Builder and store it in a system such as a filesystem or MySQL database.
+To save your current work for future editing, you need to capture the current data from BuilderJS and store it in a system such as a filesystem or MySQL database.

-Since Emotsy Builder is a pure JavaScript application running in the browser, it does not store any data by itself - this is where a server-side script becomes necessary.
-The most common approach is to use Emotsy Builder's `getJson()` API method to capture the current state, then send the resulting data to a server script via Ajax for storage.
+Since BuilderJS is a pure JavaScript application running in the browser, it does not store any data by itself - this is where a server-side script becomes necessary.
+The most common approach is to use BuilderJS's `getJson()` API method to capture the current state, then send the resulting data to a server script via Ajax for storage.
 In this example, we provide backend handlers implemented in PHP and Ruby, though you can use any programming language you prefer.
 The key point is capturing and handling the input.

 Click the php or ruby tabs in the code sample panel to see the details.
 Refer to the example on the right to understand how this works in practice.

 Summary of steps:

-* Load Emotsy Builder
+* Load BuilderJS
 * Create a new page to design
 * Add a "Save" button that, when clicked, retrieves the builder data and sends it to the server's save.php script, which stores the HTML content in a MySQL database.